DilanGoodwin/LearningCoding/README.md

 Example `git commit -m"" -m""`

 Messages:
-* Structure - when there have been changes to the layout of files.
-This will include the removal and moving of files within the repo.
+* Structure - When there have been changes to the layout of files.
+This will include the removal & moving of files within the repo.
-* Package - when a course has been completed and the files are being added to the repo.
+* Package - When a course has been completed and the files are being added to the repo.
-* Documentation - when a files that does not contain any code & just contains information is being added to the repo.
+* Documentation - When a files that does not contain any code & just contains information is being added to the repo.